Wilhelm, German Crown Prince: 1934–51

-After the murder of his friend Kurt von Schleicher, the former Chancellor, in the Night of the Long Knives (1934), he withdrew from all political activities.
+After the murder of his friend Kurt von Schleicher, the former Chancellor, in the Night of the Long Knives, Wilhelm withdrew from all political activities.

 When Wilhelm realised that Hitler had no intention of restoring the monarchy, their relationship cooled.
 Upon his father's death in 1941, Wilhelm succeeded him as head of the House of Hohenzollern, the former German imperial dynasty.
 He was approached by those in the military and the diplomatic service who wanted to replace Hitler, but Wilhelm turned them down.
 After the ill-fated assassination attempt on 20 July 1944, Hitler nevertheless had Wilhelm placed under supervision by the Gestapo and had his home at Cecilienhof watched.

 In January 1945, Wilhelm left Potsdam for Oberstdorf for a treatment of his gall and liver problems.
 His wife Cecilie fled in early February 1945 as the Red Army drew closer to Berlin, but they had been living apart for a long time.
-At the end of the war, Wilhelm's home, Cecilienhof, was seized by the Soviets.
+At the end of World War II in Europe, Wilhelm's home, Cecilienhof, was seized by the Soviets.
 The palace was subsequently used by the Allied Powers as the venue for the Potsdam Conference.

-At the end of the war, Wilhelm was captured by French Moroccan troops in Baad, Austria and was interned as a (World War I) war criminal.
-Transferred to Hechingen, Germany, he lived for a short time in Hohenzollern Castle under house arrest before moving to a small five-room house at Fürstenstraße 16 in Hechingen where he died on 20 July 1951, of a heart attack.
+At the end of the war, Wilhelm was captured by French Moroccan troops in Baad, Austria, and was interned as a (World War I) war criminal.
+Transferred to Hechingen, Germany, he lived for a short time in Hohenzollern Castle under house arrest before moving to a small five-room house at Fürstenstraße 16 in Hechingen.
+He died there on 20 July 1951, of a heart attack.
+It was exactly seven years after the 20 July plot.
 Three days later, his opponent in the Battle of Verdun, Marshal Philippe Pétain, died in prison in France.

 Wilhelm and his wife are buried at Hohenzollern Castle.

 Family and children

-Wilhelm married Duchess Cecilie of Mecklenburg-Schwerin (20 September 1886 – 6 May 1954) in Berlin on 6 June 1905.
-After their marriage, the couple lived at the Crown Prince's Palace in Berlin in the winter and at the Marmorpalais in Potsdam, later on at Cecilienhof in Potsdam.
+Wilhelm married his third cousin, Duchess Cecilie of Mecklenburg-Schwerin (20 September 1886 – 6 May 1954) in Berlin on 6 June 1905.
+After their marriage, the couple lived at the Crown Prince's Palace in Berlin during the winter and at the Marmorpalais in Potsdam, later at Cecilienhof in Potsdam.
 Cecilie was the daughter of Frederick Francis III, Grand Duke of Mecklenburg-Schwerin (1851–1897) and his wife, Grand Duchess Anastasia Mikhailovna of Russia (1860–1922).
 Their eldest son, Prince Wilhelm of Prussia, was killed fighting for the German Army in France in 1940.